 “Rivers Never Run Straight” – Educates the public about the consequences of channel straightening and why it does not work.
 This lesson can be used to show ‘neighbor versus neighbor’ scenarios, which demonstrates how actions on your land can affect your neighbor’s land.

 “Sediment - Too Much is Bad” – This lesson demonstrates the effects of too much sediment in a stream.
 The lesson is set up to show the formation of point and mid-channel bars and their relation to stream erosion, as well as how sediment size affects habitat quality.
-The use of BMPs are also incorporated into this lesson to demonstrate their effectiveness in reducing the amount of sediment that reaches a stream.
+The use of BMPs is also incorporated into this lesson to demonstrate their effectiveness in reducing the amount of sediment that reaches a stream.

 The Conservation District staff and the Streambank Erosion Trailer are available for public education events throughout Sedgwick County.